 Chad Blair has been a writer, editor, and teacher in Honolulu for more than 20 years.
-His job as reporter-host is to cover Hawaii, especially how political decisions impact people and communities.
+His job as reporter is to cover Hawaii, especially how political decisions impact people and communities.

 Chad has worked as a journalist for Pacific Business News, Hawaii Public Radio and Honolulu Weekly.
 He has taught at the University of Hawaii at Manoa, Honolulu Community College, Hawaii Pacific University and Chaminade University of Honolulu.